What Are Dividends? Here’s How They Work

 As a young investor, you can utilize dividend stocks to invest in more established companies and begin building your passive income portfolio.
 Investing in mature companies allows you to take advantage of long-term capital appreciation and increase your net worth through increased earnings.

 For older investors nearing retirement, dividend stocks can be crucial for a passive income retirement strategy.
 Dividends are never guaranteed, but many investors rely on regular dividend payments as part of their retirement income.
-The cadence of dividend payments can be an essential element of an investor’s retirement income thesis.
+The cadence of dividend payments can be essential to an investor’s retirement income thesis.

-Smart Money -> What is a Mutual Fund?
+Learn More: What Is a Mutual Fund?
 Here's What to Know.

 Dividend stocks offer investors two attractive features that affect their total return on investment.
 The first feature is capital appreciation, or the difference between the price you paid for the stock and the selling price, and the second feature is dividend income.
 Both features make investing in dividend stocks attractive for almost any portfolio.